Hivenfour/SeamlessLoop/README.md

 =====

 - Create the object providing the audio file and its duration in miliseconds var loop = new Loop(uri, length);

 - Start reproducing the seamless loop loop.start();

 - Stop reproduccion of the seamless loop loop.stop();

 Notes
 =====

-URI: In our context, we used wav files embedded in a data-uri.
+- URI: In our context, we used wav files embedded in a data-uri.
 You can do this encoding your binary file to base64 with something like BASE64UTF8

-Length: The duration, in miliseconds, of the audio file to set up the intervals.
+- Length: The duration, in miliseconds, of the audio file to set up the intervals.
 You can hard-code it or get it using a decode library.
 For PCM Wav files, you can use the library pcmdata.js, and calculate Data.length / SampleRate * 1000 / BytesPerSample

 Known issues
 ============

-The jump to the second loop seems to fire to early and the first loop gets cutted.
+- The jump to the second loop seems to fire to early and the first loop gets cutted.

 License
 =======

 Copyright (c) 2012 Main Software,
-Written by Darío Tejedor Rico.
+Written by DarÃ­o Tejedor Rico.
 Contact mail: hivenfour@gmail.com The source code is freely distributable under the terms of LGPL license.
 License details at http://www.gnu.org/licenses/lgpl-3.0.txt